 Nôgel´s iron food supplements consist of four carefully selected ingredients in addition to iron bisglycinate:

 - Estonian nettle

 - Carnauba wax

-Nôgel´s iron food supplement is great for pregnant and breastfeeding women.
-No animal ingredients have been used, so the product is also suitable for vegans.
-Nôgel is also involved in environmental charity work – for every jar purchased, a tree is planted in Estonia in co-operation with the Estonian State Forest Management Center (RMK).
+Nôgel´s iron food supplements are great for pregnant and breastfeeding women.
+Iron syrup for children is suitable for babies starting from 6 months.
+No animal ingredients have been used, so the products are also suitable for vegans.
+Nôgel is also involved in charity work – for every 30 mg iron jar purchased, a tree is planted in Estonia in co-operation with the Estonian State Forest Management Center (RMK).
+For every other product purchased, we donate 5 cents to local children´s charity foundation.
 The content of iron and vitamin C in the supplement have been checked in laboratory.

 Tartu University Hospital Women´s Clinic – Iron deficiency anemia

 Milman N, et al. Ferrous bisglycinate 25 mg iron is as effective as ferrous sulfate 50 mg iron in the prophylaxis of iron deficiency and anemia during pregnancy in a randomized trial.
 J Perinat Med.
 2014 Mar;42(2):197-206. doi: 10.1515/jpm-2013-0153